SharePoint/sp-dev-docs/docs/sp-add-ins/sharepoint-add-ins.md

 ---
 title: SharePoint Add-ins
-ms.date: 10/26/2017
-ms.prod: sharepoint
+description: Create self-contained extensions of SharePoint websites, called SharePoint Add-ins, that run without custom code on the SharePoint server. ms.date: 10/26/2017 ms.prod: sharepoint
 ---

 # SharePoint Add-ins
-SharePoint Add-ins are self-contained extensions of SharePoint websites that you create, and that run without custom code on the SharePoint server.

-> [!NOTE]
-> The name "apps for SharePoint" is changing to "SharePoint Add-ins."
-During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint."
-For details, see [New name for apps for SharePoint](new-name-for-apps-for-sharepoint.md).

-## SharePoint Add-ins overview

 There are two basic kinds of SharePoint Add-ins: SharePoint-hosted and provider-hosted.
 To make the best decision about the right kind to develop for your scenario, start by learning what both types of SharePoint Add-ins have in common.